Blog

 • Dressing and mobility support

-• Meal preparation and nutrition support — particularly important for patients managing treatment-related appetite changes, nausea, or conditions such as pancreatic cancer symptoms that affect digestion and weight
+• Meal preparation and nutrition support — especially important for patients managing treatment-related appetite changes, nausea, or conditions such as pancreatic cancer that affect digestion and weight

-• Light housekeeping to maintain a safe and clean environment
+• Light housekeeping to maintain a safe, clean environment

 • Companionship and emotional support throughout treatment cycles